Lab 1.4: Representations for biomolecular sequences

 ...

-4 Exercises: Data representation in R / Bioconductor
+Exercises: sequence data representation in R / Bioconductor

 This section briefly illustrates how different high-throughput sequence data types are represented in R / Bioconductor.
 Select relevant data types for your area of interest, and work through the examples.
 Take time to consult help pages, understand the output of function calls, and the relationship between standard data formats (summarized in the previous section) and the corresponding R / Bioconductor representation.